ddeltree/java/README.md

 # java-pain

-Repo to study Java and OOP
+Monorepo to study Java and OOP at uni